Jørgen Ravn

-Jørgen Ravn, alternatively spelled Jørn Ravn, (3 June 1940 – 4 June 2015) was a Danish football player.
+Jørgen Ravn (3 June 1940 – 4 June 2015), alternatively spelled Jørn Ravn, was a Danish football player.

 Club career

 He played as an amateur for Kjøbenhavns Boldklub (KB) in Denmark, and became topscorer in the 1st Division in 1961 and 1964.
-He moved abroad to play professionally for Aberdeen in Scotland in 1965, after being signed by Tommy Pearson alongside compatriots Jens Petersen and Leif Mortensen.
+He moved abroad to play professionally for Aberdeen in Scotland in 1965, after being signed by Tommy Pearson alongside his compatriots Jens Petersen and Leif Mortensen.

 One and a half years later he returned to his native country.
-After a two years penalty for having played as a professional (mandatory in these years' Danish football), he continued to play for KB some years.
+After a two-year penalty for having played as a professional (mandatory in these years' Danish football), he continued to play for KB some years.

 International career

 He got 10 caps and scored five goals for the Denmark national under-21 football team.
 He also played once for his country's B-squad.

 Personal life and death

 Married to Inger, Ravn worked for over 25 years for Tuborg.
 He died on 4 June 2015, one day after his 75th birthday.